calmjs/calmjs/src/calmjs/README.rst

 cli
     Module that provides interface between the cli tools and also to provide more cli functionalities that expand on those.
-Provides the expanded driver classes for interfacing with nodejs and its tools, so it might end up inheriting from toolchain also.
+Provides the expanded driver classes for interfacing with Node.js and its tools, so it might end up inheriting from toolchain also.

 command